2025 NBA playoffs: (2) Boston Celtics vs. (7) Orlando Magic

-After Orlando held a slim 1-point lead at halftime, Boston dominated the second half, winning 103–86 at home.
+After Orlando held a slim 1-point lead at halftime, Boston dominated the second half, winning 103–86 at TD Garden in Game 1.
 Derrick White was the main contributor for the Celtics on offense, knocking down 7 3-pointers en route to 30 points.
 Jayson Tatum notched a double-double with 17 points and 14 rebounds, albeit going 1-of-8 from beyond the arc.
-Payton Pritchard added 19 points on 75% field goal percentage as a substitute.
+Payton Pritchard added 19 points on 75 percent field goal percentage as a substitute.
 For the Magic, Paolo Banchero scored a game-high 36 points, while also logging 11 rebounds.
 Franz Wagner finished with 25 points and 5 assists, while Wendell Carter Jr. grabbed 13 boards.

 The defending champions secured 2–0 series lead with a 109–100 victory in Game 2.
 Jaylen Brown led the way for the Celtics, logging 36 points, 10 rebounds and 5 assists.
 Kristaps Porziņģis (who had to shortly leave the game after an accidental elbow to the forehead by Goga Bitadze in the last seconds of the third quarter) notched 20 points and 10 rebounds.
 Al Horford also grabbed 10 boards, as the Celtics outrebounded their opponents 46–34.
 The Magic were again reliant on Paolo Banchero and Franz Wagner, with the former contributing 32 points, 9 rebounds and 7 assists, while the latter scored 25 points.
 Wendell Carter Jr. added 16 points and 8 rebounds, as Orlando were limited to no more than 100 points for the second consecutive game.
 Boston's star forward Jayson Tatum did not play in the game due to a wrist injury suffered in Game 1; it was the first playoff game he missed in his career.